mikeferguson/chessbox/README.md

     rosrun chess_player chess_executive.py --sim

 ## Adapting to a new robot
 Much of this code is robot-independent.
+Below I list the files known not to be (in other words, if the file isn't in this list, it is probably robot-independent).

 ### chess_perception
 The only robot-related aspect is that the head should be pointed at the board, and that the *base_link* is